Rothermere family agree deal to take Daily Mail publisher private | Business

 Rothermere family agree deal to take Daily Mail publisher private

-The publisher of the Daily Mail said on Wednesday its founder and controlling shareholder, the Rothermere family, had agreed the terms to take the company private, comprising 255 pence cash for each share and a special dividend worth 991 pence a share.
-The Rothermere family announced their plan in July as part of a break-up of the business.
+The publisher of the Daily Mail said on Wednesday its founder and controlling shareholder, the Rothermere family, had agreed the terms to take the company private, comprising of a cash, dividends and shares offer valued at 1,263 pence a share.
+The Rothermeres announced their plan to buy out other shareholders in July, with the move dependent on the sale of the company's insurance business, Risk Management Solutions, and a listing of online car seller Cazoo, which it partly owns.

+The publisher of the Daily Mail said on Wednesday its founder and controlling shareholder, the Rothermere family, had agreed the terms to take the company private, comprising of a cash, dividends and shares offer valued at 1,263 pence a share.

-Their offer was dependent on the sale of the company's RMS insurance business and a listing of online car seller Cazoo, which it partly owns, both conditions which have now been fulfilled.
+The Rothermeres announced their plan to buy out other shareholders in July, with the move dependent on the sale of the company's insurance business, Risk Management Solutions, and a listing of online car seller Cazoo, which it partly owns.
+Both conditions have now been fulfilled.

+Under the terms of the offer, shareholders will receive 255 pence in cash, a special dividend of 568 pence and 0.5749 Cazoo shares for each share.
+The value of the offer is slightly higher than indicated in July, and represents a 21.5% premium to the closing price of the stock on the day before the plan was announced.

+The Daily Mail was first published in 1896 by the ancestors of DMGT chairman Jonathan Harmsworth, the Viscount Rothermere.
+He said DMGT was a considerably smaller business following the sale of RMS and the listing of Cazoo, with significantly greater exposure to consumer media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)